Hyperpigmentation Treatment in Bucks County

-Centrally located in Southampton and serving Philadelphia, Bucks, and Montgomery Counties, the Kole Plastic Surgery Center uses the PicoSure® laser for patients with hyperpigmentation.
+Centrally located in Southampton, PA, and serving Philadelphia, Bucks, and Montgomery Counties, the Kole Plastic Surgery Center uses the PicoSure® laser for patients with hyperpigmentation.

 Hyperpigmentation is common and can affect just about anyone.
 It leads to dark spots on the skin that are the result of excessive melanin production in areas of the skin that have been overexposed to ultraviolet rays.
 Some people are born with pigment legions.
 However, in most people, pigmentation represents one of the first telltale signs of aging.
 Brown spots, dark spots, age spots, sunspots, freckles, and liver spots are all forms of hyperpigmentation.
 Regardless of how the spots occur, most people want them removed because they don’t like the way they look.